-T Cooper was born and raised in Los Angeles, attended Middlebury College in Vermont, and then taught high school in New Orleans before settling in New York City in 1996.
-He earned an MFA from Columbia University, and in addition to his books, T’s work has appeared in a variety of publications and anthologies, including The New Yorker, The New York Times, Esquire, Harper’s, The Believer, Mother Jones, One Story, Bomb, Electric Literature, The Brooklyn Review, The Portland Review, O: The Oprah Magazine, Poets & Writers, and many others.
-His short story “Swimming” was one of “100 Distinguished Stories” in The Best American Short Stories 2008 (ed.
+T Cooper was born and raised in Los Angeles, attended Middlebury College, and taught high school in New Orleans before settling in New York City in the mid-1990s.
+He earned an MFA from Columbia University, and in addition to his books, Cooper’s work has appeared in a variety of publications and anthologies, including The New Yorker, The New York Times, Esquire, Harper’s, The Believer, Mother Jones, One Story, Bomb, The Guardian, Electric Literature, The Brooklyn Review, The Portland Review, O: The Oprah Magazine, Poets & Writers, and many others.
+His short story “Swimming” (The New Yorker), was one of “100 Distinguished Stories” in The Best American Short Stories 2008 (ed.
 Salman Rushdie).

-T has been awarded residencies to The MacDowell Colony, Ledig House International, and The Millay Colony (where he was The New York Times Foundation Fellow).
+Cooper has been awarded residencies to The MacDowell Colony, Ledig House International, and The Millay Colony (where he was The New York Times Foundation Fellow).
 He was also a fellow and recipient of a grant from the Sundance Documentary Film Program (for Man Made).

-T also adapted and produced a short film based on his graphic novel The Beaufort Diaries.
-The animated short, directed by the book’s illustrator Alex Petrowsky and starring actor David Duchovny, was an official selection at several film festivals, including Tribeca Film Festival, South By Southwest, The New Orleans Film Fest, The Worldwide Short Film Festival, and the Anchorage International Film Festival.
+Cooper also adapted and produced a short film based on his graphic novel The Beaufort Diaries.
+The animated short, starring actor David Duchovny, was an official selection at several film festivals, including Tribeca and South By Southwest.
+Cooper has also written for radio.

-T enjoys vintage airplanes, M*A*S*H, the great outdoors, world peace, buckwheat pancakes (pictured above), and anything to do with pit bull advocacy.
+Cooper enjoys vintage airplanes, M*A*S*H, the great outdoors, espresso, world peace, and anything to do with pit bull rescue and advocacy.
 He lives with his wife and children in Atlanta and New York City, (where they also run a little outfit called Holler Beach Productions).